OkazakiYumemi/nju-ps-typst-template/assignment_example.typ

   ]
 )

-  #indent In @while1, we have a while loop.
+  #ind2 In @while1, we have a while loop.

   The algorithm figure's breakable.